 If you’d like someone on hand to work through the whole process with you one-on-one, this is the most cost-effective option.
 The retainer is payable up front, gives you access to me for one year, and includes:

 - Structural Edit (at the outline stage).

 - Provision of deadlines and accountability.

 - Advice about launching your book.

-- Unlimited access to everything I know about book writing, publishing and design.
+- Access to everything I know about book writing, publishing and design.